robaho/go-trader/README.md

 Using the quickfixgo connector:

-a market maker timing, is measure from the quote message generation, to reception of the multicast market data
+- a market maker timing is measured from the quote message generation to the reception of the multicast market data
+- test machine is a 3.4 ghz i7 (4 core,8 thread), running osx

 a single market maker can perform 6k round-trip quotes/sec

 4 market maker clients can perform 16k round-trip quotes/sec

 Stay tuned for performance numbers using gRPC binary connector...